emericg/WatchFlower/docs/cgg1-ble-api.md

 ##### UUID `0xFDCD` 17 bytes messages

+CGG1 and CGG1-M broadcast temperature, humidity, and battery over `service data` with the `0xFDCD` 16 bits service UUID.

+Check out the [Qingping](qingping-ble-api.md) protocol page to get more information on advertisement data for this device.

 | Position | 00 | 01 | 02 | 03 | 04 | 05 | 06 | 07 | 08 | 09 | 10 | 11 | 12 | 13 | 14 | 15 | 16 |
 | -------- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 | value    | 88 | 16 | XX | XX | 12 | 34 | 2d | 58 | 01 | 04 | 1d | 01 | d5 | 01 | 02 | 01 | 55 |